-The purpose of this program is to strengthen faculty’s expertise at creating educational experiences to enhance diversity and inclusion as critical aspects of student success in their Cal Poly education.
+The purpose is to strengthen faculty’s expertise for creating educational experiences that enhance inclusion and support diversity and as critical contributions to Cal Poly students' success.

-- Diversity and Inclusion Camp Course Design workshop to apply insights from the Summer Institute to revisions in selected course for Fall Quarter delivery (two days, August 29-30, 2017).
+- TIDE Camp Course Design workshop, two days designed to apply insights from the Summer Institute for revisions in the selected course (Tue-Wed, Aug.
+28-29, 2018).

-- Two cohort gatherings during Fall Quarter as opportunities to share experiences and insights gained teaching redesigned courses.
+- Two cohort gatherings (TBD) during Fall Quarter for participants to share experiences and insights from teaching redesigned courses.

 - Formative feedback and student assessments for redesigned courses during Fall Quarter from colleagues and students.

-- All-cohort showcase to debrief Fall Quarter experiences and to explore future directions (December 2017).
+- All-cohort breakfast showcase to debrief Fall Quarter experiences and to explore future directions (December 2018).

 - A well-informed, polished diversity statement.

 - An “Inclusive Instruction Technique” description of a method implemented appropriate for the intended discipline to add to the cohort’s collection.
 Template and examples will be provided.

-- A plan to assess the effectiveness of course elements and related student outcomes: Data collection, analyses and intended steps to respond to findings.
+- An assessment plan to measure the effectiveness of course elements and related student outcomes: Data collection, analyses and intended steps to respond to findings.

-Tenure-line faculty and lecturers with 2018-19 teaching assignments are welcome from all disciplines, including those not typically associated with diversity and inclusivity learning goals.
+Tenure-line faculty and lecturers with 2018-19 teaching assignments are welcome from all disciplines, including those not typically associated with diversity and inclusion learning goals.

-The goal is for up to 20 participants representing all colleges, including those not typically associated with diversity and inclusivity learning goals.
+The goal is 10-15 participants with representation from all colleges, including those not typically associated with diversity and inclusion learning goals.
 The stronger proposals will:

-- Select a course for redesign that will enhance Cal Poly's inclusion efforts.
-Any course is eligible, but courses that have significant student enrollment, are regularly scheduled, are required in a program, and/or are General Education courses will have an advantage.
+- Select a specific course for the redesign with broader impact on the campus community (e.g., significant student enrollment, regularly scheduled, required in a program, and/or General Education courses).

-Kari Mansager (OUDI), Denise Isom (Ethnic Studies) and Patrick O'Sullivan (CTLT).
+Kari Mansager (OUDI), Denise Isom (Ethnic Studies) and the CTLT Inclusive Excellence Specialist (in recruitment).